patrick-han/patrick-han.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Patrick : ) this is my website.
 It's a collection of my work/thoughts.
 It's _mostly_ academic stuff but I might end up posting other random things from time to time.
 Feel free to contact me if you're interested in anything I've done!
+At this point in my life I'm actively seeking internship and future full time opportunities!

 Currently I am...
 ------
-I'm a senior at Rice University studying to obtain my B.S. in Electrical Engineering.
-I've had coursework in: Signal Processing, Circuits, Machine Learning, Robotics, Computer Architecture, Digital Logic Design, Electronic Materials, Device Physics, and all the standard math and science courses you'd except out of an engineering student!
+An incoming graduate student at UCLA in the Electrical and Computer Engineering Department.
+I graduated from Rice University in May 2020 and obtained my B.S. in Electrical Engineering.
+I've had coursework in: Signal Processing, Circuits, Machine Learning, Robotics, Computer Architecture, Digital Logic Design, Electronic Materials, Device Physics, and all the standard math and science courses you'd expect out of an engineering student!

-My favorite course was Linear Algebra : )
+My favorite course was Linear Algebra.

+I'm currently interested in pursuing a career as a firmware engineer or some sort of engineering position involving embedded development.
+Industry-wise I'm very interested in space.

 My interests
 ------
 1. **Robotics:** Motion Planning, Perception, Controls
 1. **Data Science:** Generative Models, Signal Processing, Machine Learning
-1. **Software Engineering:** Embedded Systems, Computer Graphics
+1. **Software Engineering and Development:** Embedded Systems, Computer Graphics
-1. **Hardware:** PCBs
+1. **Hardware:** PCB design

 Some tools and skills
 ------
-1. **Programming Languages/Technologies:** Python, C, C++, PySpark, PyTorch, Matlab, HTML, CSS, SQL, Google Cloud Platform, git, EAGLE
+1. **Programming Languages:** Python, C, C++, MATLAB
+1. **Technologies/Tools:** PySpark, Pytorch, Google Cloud Platform, git, EAGLE
-1. **Human Languages:** English (native), Mandarin Chinese, and I took a tiny bit of Korean and Russian
+1. **Human Languages:** English (native), Mandarin Chinese (Conversational Fluency), and I took a tiny bit of Korean and Russian in undergrad
-1. **Other Software:** Autodesk Inventor, Blender, Maya, Photoshop, Aseprite, Lightroom, Sony Vegas (The best video editor)
+1. **Other Software:** Autodesk Inventor, Blender, Photoshop, Lightroom (I also am a hobby photographer)

+I'm comfortable with development on Windows/macOS/various Linux distributions and in shell environments.

 My dog
 ------